lhm-limux/reprepro-bundle-tools/docs/ConfigurationReference.md

 * ***repoUrl***:  The repository URL of the bundle (read from the bundle's apt-repos configuration).
 * ***suite***:    The suite name of the bundle (read from the bundle's apt-repos configuration).
-Typically this suitename is the same for all bundles and has no bundle number.
+Typically this suitename is in the form `{targetDistribution}/XXXX` where XXXX is the bundle number.
 * ***components***: The components defined in the bundle - typically autodetected by apt-repos.
 * ***architectures***: The architectures supported by the bundle - read from the